 - February 2016 – SRC launches new website: https://seniorresourcecenter.net.

 - December 2016 — SRC buys building at 216 E. Stephenson St. for Senior Activity Center.
-Entire complex now know as Senior Resource Center Campus.
+The entire complex is now known as the Senior Resource Center Campus.